-The Diploma in Business Administration program is a 2-year, full-time program and requires a minimum of 120 ECTS.
-In general, the program is well structured, its objectives are in accordance with the overall strategy of the College and the intended learning outcomes stem from and are consistent to the content of the program.
+The undergraduate program of Business Computing is a 4-year full-time program and requires a minimum of 240 ECTS.
+The program is well structured, its objectives are in accordance with the overall strategy of the College and the intended learning outcomes are consistent to the content of the program.
 The purpose, objectives, and learning outcomes are clearly communicated and well-justified.
-The expected learning outcomes of the program are known to the students from the first week of the semester through the course syllabi, the course outlines, the website of the College and the College's electronic platform.
-Overall, the program is meant to supply both practical and theoretical knowledge to students which can serve them well in their professional careers, be it as they enter employment or as they continue and upgrade their current posts.
+The expected learning outcomes of the program are known to the students in advance (the first week of the semester) through the course syllabi, the course outlines, the website of the College and the College's electronic platform.
+Overall, the program seeks to prepare students for job market positions in data science, web development, and information systems, business of computing, IT in corporations, profit and non-profit organizations and so on, in the global competitive environment.